Viola Davis

 Biography

-Viola Davis (born August 11, 1965) is an American actress and producer.
-The recipient of numerous accolades, Davis is one of the few performers to have been awarded an Emmy, a Grammy, an Oscar, and a Tony (EGOT); additionally, she is the sole African-American to achieve the Triple Crown of Acting as well as the third person to achieve both statuses.
-Time named her one of the 100 most influential people in the world in 2012 and 2017, and in 2020, The New York Times ranked her ninth on its list of the greatest actors of the 21st century.
+Viola Davis (/vaɪˈoʊlə/ vy-OH-lə; born August 11, 1965) is an American actress and film producer.
+Her accolades include both the Triple Crown of Acting and EGOT.
+Time named her one of the 100 most influential people in the world in 2012 and 2017.
+The New York Times ranked her ninth on its list of the greatest actors of the 21st century (2020).
+Davis received the Cecil B. DeMille Award in 2025.

-Davis and her husband, Julius Tennon, are founders of a production company, JuVee Productions.
-Davis is also widely recognized for her advocacy and support of human rights and equal rights for women and women of color.
-She received a star on the Hollywood Walk of Fame in 2017 and became a L'Oréal Paris ambassador in 2019.
-The audiobook narration of her 2022 memoir Finding Me earned Davis a Grammy Award in 2023.
+Davis and her husband are founders of the production company JuVee Productions, and she is also widely recognized for her advocacy and support for human rights and women of color.
+She became a L'Oréal Paris ambassador in 2019.
+The audiobook narration of her 2022 memoir Finding Me won her the Grammy Award for Best Audio Book, Narration & Storytelling Recording.

 Viola Davis's LGBTQ+ Titles